-Education: Must have a degree of Doctor of Medicine or an equivalent degree resulting from a course of education in medicine or osteopathic medicine.
+Education: Degree of Doctor of Medicine or an equivalent degree resulting from a course of education in medicine or osteopathic medicine.
 The degree must have been obtained from one of the schools approved by the Secretary of Veterans Affairs for the year in which the course of study was completed.
+Approved schools are:

 Physical Standards: All applicants must meet the physical requirements established for this position.

 English Language Proficiency: Must be proficient in spoken and written English.

 Augusta is the state capital of the U.S. state of Maine and the county seat of Kennebec County.
 Located on the Kennebec River at the head of tide, Augusta is home to the University of Maine at Augusta.
 Maine, the northeastern most U.S. state, is known for its rocky coastline, maritime history and nature areas like the granite and spruce islands of Acadia National Park.
 Moose are plentiful in Baxter State Park, home to Mt.
 Katahdin, endpoint of the Appalachian Trail.
 Lighthouses such as the candy-striped beacon at West Quoddy Head, dot the coast, as do lobster shacks and sandy beaches like Ogunquit and Old Orchard. https://visitmaine.com/

 VA Maine Healthcare System proudly serves Maine's veterans at a main campus in Augusta or any of nine outpatient clinics.
 It's a modern 67-operational bed facility with general medical, surgical and mental health beds, as well as 65 Skilled-Longer Stay beds, a 25-bed Dementia Unit, and a hospice unit.
 The oldest veterans' facility in the country (est. 1866), much of its 500+ acres is natural woodland habitat for wildlife.
 Living in Maine offers excellent quality of life and access to many cultural and recreational activities.